gosu/chingu/README.new.md

   end
 ```

-Combine GameStates::EnterName with class OnlineHighScoreList, a free acount at @ www.gamercv.com and you have a premade stack to provide your 48h gamecompo entry with online high scores that adds an extra dimension to your game, see `example16.rb` for a full working example of this.
+Combine GameStates::EnterName with class OnlineHighScoreList, a free acount at www.gamercv.com and you have a premade stack to provide your 48h gamecompo entry with online high scores that adds an extra dimension to your game, see `example16.rb` for a full working example of this.

 #### GameStates::Edit

-The biggest and most usable is GameStates::Edit which enables fast'n easy level-building with game objects.
+The biggest and most usable is GameStates::Edit which enables fast 'n easy level-building with game objects.
-Start `example19.rb` and press `E` to get a full example.
+Start `example19.rb` and press E to get a full example.

 Edit commands / shortcuts:
   - F1: Help screen